royfamas/CS260/README.txt

 - Cybersecurity

 2. CS Topics that I think are difficult:
-- Datastructures
+- Data structures
-- Memeory allocation
+- Memory allocation
 - Algorithms

-I haven't gotted that deep into CS yet so I don't know what else I would consider difficult.
+I haven't gotten that deep into CS yet so I don't know what else I would consider difficult.